Getting started with Zeal 8-bit Computer

 Zeal 8-bit Computer bootloader 0b331cc Press any key to enter menu.
 Booting automatically in 5 seconds...

-If no key in sent through the UART (no key pressed on the host monitor), the bootloader will automatically boot its first OS entry.
-For the moment, we can take a look at the bootloader by pressing any key.
+If no key in sent through the UART (no key pressed on the host computer), the bootloader will automatically boot its first OS entry.
+For the moment, we can take a look at the bootloader menu by pressing any key.
 We get the following menu:

 Entering menu.
 Please select an option: 1 - Boot Zeal 8-bit OS (0x004000 -> 0x0000) p - Load program from UART a - Add a new entry d - Delete an existing entry s - Save configuration to flash b - Change baudrate f - Flash/Program the ROM t - Test hardware